Mauker1/MaterialSearchView/README.md

 You can check if the view is open by using the `searchView.isOpen()` method.

+As from Version 1.2.1 it's also possible to get the query anytime by using the `searchView.getCurrentQuery()` method.

 **Protip:** To close the search view using the back button, put the following code on your `Activity`:

 ```java